ResetXPDR/DynamicLOD_ResetEdition/README.md

 Some Notes:
 - DynamicLOD_ResetEdition has to be stopped before installing.
+- Mobiflight Module:
+  - If the installer can't locate your Community folder to install this module, perhaps because of a Custom MSFS install location, download the latest module version from [here](https://github.com/MobiFlight/MobiFlight-WASM-Module/releases) and manually extract to your Community folder.
   - If the MobiFlight Module is not installed or outdated, MSFS also has to be stopped.
-- If you have duplicate MobiFlight Modules installed, in either your official or community folders, the utility may display 0 value Sim Values and otherwise not function.
-Remove the duplicate versions, rerun the utility installer and it should now work.
+  - If you have duplicate MobiFlight Modules installed, in either your official or community folders, the app may display 0 value Sim Values and otherwise not function.
+Remove the duplicate versions, rerun the app installer and it should now work.
+  - If the installer fails when checking/updating Mobiflight, despite the latest version being correctly installed in your MSFS Community folder, create a shortcut for the installer, add the command line option "-bypassmobiflight" to the target text box, then run the shortcut to be able to bypass this installation step.
 - Do not run the Installer as Admin!
 - If you wish to retain your settings for an update version, do NOT uninstall first, as that deletes all app files, including the config file.
 Just run the installer, select update and your settings will be retained.
 - The clean install option will recreate new configuration files without having to remove the app first.